Pigeoncoin/pigeoncoin/binaries/pre-release/windows/README.md

-# RavenBinaries Windows Download Instructions
+# PigeonBinaries Windows Download Instructions

 1) Download and copy executables to desired folder

-2) Double click the raven-qt.exe to launch it.
+2) Double click the pigeon-qt.exe to launch it.